Solvosoft/django-gentelella-widgets/docs/source/notifications.rst

 This feature use djgentelella.notication.create_notification subrutine.
-In order to create notifications the user must be provided, as the notifications are relate to his account and sometimes his email will be required.
+To create notifications the user must be provided, as the notifications are related to his account and sometimes his email will be required.

 .. code:: python